Qazeer/artefacts.help/pages/windows/etw_network_shares.md

 ---
 title: ETW - Network shares activity and access
-summary: 'For access and operations on network shares configured on the local system, and access to files and folders hosted on network shares.\n\nBy default no events are generated, as network share auditing requires "Audit File Share" (share access and lifecycle) and/or "Audit Detailed File Share" (hosted files and folders access) to be enabled.
-Enabling network share auditing may however generate an overwhelming amount of events.\n\nMain events:\n\nChannel: Security.\nEvent ID 5140: "A network share object was accessed".\nEvent ID 5145: "A network share object was checked to see whether client can be granted desired access".'
+summary: 'For access and operations on network shares configured on the local system, and access to files and folders hosted on network shares.\n\nBy default no audit events are generated, as network share auditing requires "Audit File Share" (share access and lifecycle) and/or "Audit Detailed File Share" (hosted files and folders access) to be enabled.
+Enabling network share auditing may however generate an overwhelming amount of events.\n\nMain events:\n\nChannel: Security.\nEvent ID 5140: "A network share object was accessed".\nEvent ID 5145: "A network share object was checked to see whether client can be granted desired access".\n\n Microsoft-Windows-SMBServer/Security events can be an indicator of share access if errors (either of permissions or operationnal) were encountered while accessing a share.'
-keywords: 'shares, network share, network drive, Audit File Share, Audit Detailed File Share, 5140, 5142, 5143, 5144, 5145'
+keywords: 'shares, network share, network drive, Audit File Share, Audit Detailed File Share, 5140, 5142, 5143, 5144, 5145, Microsoft-Windows-SMBServer/Security, SMBServer1006, 1016, 1020'
 tags:
   - windows_etw
   - windows_lateral_movement
   - windows_lateral_movement_dst
-location: 'Channel: Security.\nEvents: 5140, 5142, 5143, 5144, 5145.'
+location: 'Channel: Security.\nEvents: 5140, 5142, 5143, 5144, 5145.\n\nChannel: Microsoft-Windows-SMBServer/Security.\nEvents: 1006, 1016, 1020.'
 last_updated: 2024-01-13
 sidebar: sidebar
 permalink: windows_etw_network_shares.html